Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 Here is our final program:
 * **[Final program](SEGUIDOR_V2.05.ino)**

-Here is a flowchart that will help you understand how our programme works.
+Here is a flowchart that will help you understand how our final program works.

 <img src="Flowchart.png">

 ### 9. Our YouTube Channel